hyperledger/iroha/docs/source/guides/build.rst

   ``ruby -e "$(curl -fsSL https://raw.githubusercontent.com/homebrew/install/master/install)"``

+Now you are ready to `install Iroha dependancies <#installing-dependencies-with-vcpkg-dependency-manager>`_.

+.. _windows-pre:

 Windows
 ^^^^^^^

-All the listed commands are designed for building 64-bit version of Iroha.
+.. note:: All the listed commands are designed for building 64-bit version of Iroha.

 Chocolatey Package Manager
 """"""""""""""""""""""""""

-First of all you need chocolatey package manager installed.
+First of all you need Chocolatey package manager installed.
 Please refer `the guide <https://chocolatey.org/install>`_ for chocolatey installation.

-Build Toolset
+Building the Toolset
-"""""""""""""
+""""""""""""""""""""

 Install CMake, Git, Microsoft compilers via chocolatey being in Administrative mode of command prompt: